top of page

 Montessori in the Classroom: A Teacher's Account of How Children Really Learn by Paula Polk Lillard

-Please refer to our Montessori membership organisations for more information on Montessori education:
+You may refer to our membership organizations for more information on Montessori education:

 Association Montessori International - USA (AMIUSA)